Starting school can be exciting and intimidating for students of all ages, but especially for very young children.

 - Reintroduce your child to the teacher if they have already met.
 Your endorsement of the teacher reassures your child that this is an adult they can trust.

 - Say a loving goodbye and leave promptly.
-Step back to allow your child to begin forming a relationship with teacher.
+Step back to allow your child to begin forming a relationship with the teacher.

 - NEVER sneak away or leave without saying goodbye.
 It makes kids feel abandoned.